 8 June 2020

-Whether utilised for relaxation or as part of a larger health spa program, the combination of warm water and hydrotherapy features that benefit the body in a variety of ways are what set the vitality pool apart as a must-have for any heat and water facility.
+Whether utilised for relaxation or as part of a larger health spa program, the combination of warm water and hydrotherapy features that benefit the body in a variety of ways is what set the vitality pool apart as a must-have for any heat and water facility.

 Sitting at a warm and comfortable 34°C to 40°C, vitality pools are an important part of the overall health and recovery of users, providing a range of unique benefits that include relaxation of the mind and body, detoxification and cleansing of the skin, relieving aching muscles and increasing circulation.